sh1boot/sh1boot.github.io/_posts/2023-12-18-why-i-want-a-dedicated-hash-instruction.md

 cycles per byte for short blocks but 12 bytes per cycle on bulk data.
 It's quite a gap.

+Other applications benefit from being able to compress two or three words into one, for use as a random key; but the use of other low-cost arithmetic like addition and exclusive-or tend to yield low-entropy results, and can end up making things worse than the use of a single parameter.

+For example:
+ * Generating unique stack canaries on a per-call basis to mitigate the risk of attacker exfiltrating the canary elsewhere.
+ * Providing a tweak parameter for tweakable ciphers (the tweak is not necessarily a secret, but an obfuscating factor against replay attacks).

 Also there are techniques involving hashing the parameters of the input to give a consistent seed for random values for stochastic methods, so that the random values are repeatable.
-These shouldn't form loop dependencies but they also can't be derived from RNG sequences which run arbitrarily far ahead in the pipeline.
+These shouldn't form loop dependencies but they also can't be derived from RNG sequences which can run arbitrarily far ahead in the pipeline.
+This is used very heavily in shader code, for example, where random variables are derived from the hash of the pixel coordinates and time.

-Hash-based randomisation, based on properties of the input (eg., pixel coordinates) rather than a generic RNG for reproducibility, used for stochastic operations

-This can also be applied to operations like generating canaries on a per-function or per-object basis.
-Using simple operations like summation to combine multiple parameters is prone to giving low-entropy results, and may even make things worse than a single parameter.
-Ideally it would be possible to compress the parameter space into fewer bits without unnecessary loss of entropy but also without slowing down the program to achieve this.

 ### Why an instruction?